LexMachinaInc/quadro/README.md

 Any work that you'd like to push to the repo, please do so in a branch off of `develop` via a pull request.
 Assign the PR to `@wired4code`.
 All PRs will be into `develop`, as deployment is handled via `master`.

+## Forking This Repo

+If you'd like to fork this repository and customize it to use with Github or another service, you will need to update `api.js` inside the `src/config` directory.
+This file contains all the API-related data, e.g., the API endpoints, owner name, repository, and customizations for the board.

 ## Available Scripts

 In the project directory, you can run:

-### `node server`

-This will start the Express server.
-This is needed to get the Oauth token to access Github.
-You will want to open up two terminals.
-In the one, run `node server`.
-In the other, run `npm run build`.
-Then go to `http://localhost:8080`.
+To run the application locally while developing, just run `npm run dev`.
+As long as you have the redirect_url above set to `http://localhost:3000/oauth/redirect`, `npm run dev` will be the only command you need to run.

 ### `npm run dev`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You won't be able to interact with Github.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `node server`

+This will start the Express server.
+To run the production build, run `node server` in one terminal.
+In the other, run `npm run build`.
+Then go to `http://localhost:8080`.

 ### `npm test`